 - Partially homomorphic cryptography, which allows some operations to be performed on data while it is encrypted, so the cloud never sees the data in plaintext, even in memory.
 One place this technology is being used is as part of our experimental encrypted BigQuery client, which is openly available.

 - Format- and order- preserving cryptography, which allows some comparison and ranking operations to be performed on data while it is encrypted.

 - Post-quantum cryptography, which allows us to replace existing crypto primitives that are vulnerable to efficient quantum attacks with post-quantum candidates that are believed to be more robust against such attacks.
 The primary focus here is in researching and prototyping lattice-based public-key cryptography, including NIST recommendations on post-quantum algorithms.
 Lattice-based crypto is currently thought to be one of the most likely encryption techniques to be used in a post-quantum world, although we are still in early days in terms of best algorithms, concrete parameters, and cryptanalysis for applying lattice-based crypto.
 Although symmetric key encryption and MACs are weakened by known quantum algorithms, they can still be upgraded to similar bits of security in a post-quantum world by doubling key sizes.

-For general information on Google Cloud Platform security, see the Security section of the Google Cloud Platform website.
+For general information on Google Cloud security, see the Security section of the Google Cloud website.

-For information on Google Apps for Work encryption and key management, see the Google Apps for Work encryption whitepaper.
-That whitepaper covers much of the same content included here, but focuses solely on Google Apps for Work.
-For all Google for Work solutions, we strive to keep customer data protected, and to be as transparent as possible about how we secure it.
-Further information on general Google Apps for Work security is available in the Google for Work Security and Compliance whitepaper.
+For information on G Suite encryption and key management, see the G Suite encryption whitepaper.
+That whitepaper covers much of the same content included here, but focuses solely on G Suite.
+For all G Suite solutions, we strive to keep customer data protected, and to be as transparent as possible about how we secure it.
+Further information on general G Suite security is available in the G Suite Security and Compliance whitepaper.